avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 contains the first principal component, the second column the second component, and so on.

 Thus, in our example, "wine.pca$scores[,1]" contains the first principal component, and "wine.pca$scores[,2]" contains the second principal component.

-We can therefore make a scatterplot of the first two principal components, and label the data points with the cultivar that the wine samples come from, by typing:
+We can make a scatterplot of the first two principal components, and label the data points with the cultivar that the wine samples come from, by typing:

 ::